zinqlabs/stagehand/README.md

 # Stagehand

 Stagehand is a web automation SDK that leverages LLMs, [Playwright](https://playwright.dev/), and browser techniques to achieve a low friction, cost effective, and resilient way to automate the browser.
+Currently, stagehand supports Node.js and Node like runtimes.

 ## Getting started

-Currently in order to run Stagehand you'll need to create a tarball via the build step.
+In order to run stagehand you'll need to create a tarball via the build step.
 This will be provided by the Browserbase team, or can be generated following the steps below.

 here's an example using npm to install a local tarball: